-Dheeya is a PhD candidate in Health Economics at the Department of Economics and Public Policy at Imperial College Business School (Imperial College London) since September 2016.
+Dheeya holds a PhD in Health Economics from the Department of Economics and Public Policy at Imperial College Business School (Imperial College London).
 She is affiliated with the Centre for Health Economics, and Policy Innovation (CHEPI).

 Her current research focuses on identifying the impact of environmental conditions on human health and health systems.
 Her PhD is supervised by Dr. Marisa Miraldo and Dr. Laure de Preux of Imperial College Business School (Imperial College London).